 Her pair of vintage head vases

-This antique artwork, though badly damaged, is displayed gracefully on her wall.
-I think it adds more charm to entire room.
+This antique artwork, by Hungarian artist Jozsef Breznay, though badly damaged, is displayed gracefully on her wall.
+I think it adds more charm to the entire room.

 It captures your eye as you walk into the space